 5. Online Tutor

-• What it involves: Providing academic support to students online, covering subjects such as math, science, English, and foreign languages.
+• What it involves: What it entails is offering students online academic support across several subjects including math, science, English, and foreign languages.

-• Skills required: Strong subject matter knowledge, excellent communication and teaching skills, patience, and the ability to adapt to different learning styles.
+• Skills required: Strong subject matter knowledge, good communication and teaching abilities, understanding, and the capacity to adjust to various learning types are necessary abilities.

 • How to get started:

-◦ Online tutoring platforms: Platforms like Skooli, TutorMe, and Chegg Tutors connect tutors with students.
+◦ Online tutoring platforms: Online tutoring sites include Skooli, TutorMe, and Chegg Tutors, which link tutors and students.

 ◦ Freelancing platforms: Offer your tutoring services on platforms like Upwork and Fiverr.